gabrielkrieshok/digital-development-guide/topics/stem.md

 ## Project Examples

 * Teaching students critical thinking, creative capacity-building, solving real-world challenges, and promoting the value of education.
-* Youth-focused science camps, clubs, computer lap teaching activities, and STEM-enhanced lesson plans in all school subjects.
+* Youth-focused science camps, clubs, computer lab teaching activities, and STEM-enhanced lesson plans in all school subjects.
 * Education and empowerment in STEM fields with focus on girls.